MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/Remote-Access.md

 ### VPN (RAS)

-The VPN service uses the connectivity of the internet and a combination of tunnelling and data encryption technologies to connect to remote clients and offices.
+The VPN service uses the connectivity of the internet and a combination of tunneling and data encryption technologies to connect to remote clients and offices.

 With VPN and Routing service, you can also choose to deploy Always On VPN.
 Always On VPN enables Windows 10 clients to securely access shared resources, intranet Web sites, and the applications on an internal network without having to manually connect.
-For more information see [Always On VPN]()
+For more information, see [Always On VPN](vpn/vpn-map-da.md)

 ### DirectAccess

 DirectAccess allows connectivity for remote users to organization network resources without the need for traditional VPN connections.
 With DirectAccess connections, remote client computers are always connected to your organization.
-There is no need for remote users to start and stop connections, as is required with VPN connections.
-In addition, your IT administrators can manage DirectAccess client computers whenever they are running and Internet connected.
+There's no need for remote users to start and stop connections, as is required with VPN connections.
+In addition, your IT administrators can manage DirectAccess client computers whenever they're' running and Internet connected.

 >[!IMPORTANT]
 >For Windows 10+ clients, it is recommended that they connect with Always On VPN.
 DirectAccess should be used only for clients earlier than Windows 10.

 ## Routing service

 The Routing service allows you to route network traffic between subnets on your Local Area Network.
-Routing provides support for the following:
+Routing provides support for the following technologies:

 - [Network Address Translation (NAT) routers](/previous-versions/windows/it-pro/windows-2000-server/cc957896(v=technet.10))
 - [LAN routers running Border Gateway Protocol (BGP)](bgp/border-gateway-protocol-bgp.md)